Lebanese diaspora: Lebanese diaspora in South America

 The Lebanese diaspora in South America was formed in the last decades of the 19th century and the first of the 20th century.
 It was the at the beginning of the end to the Ottoman empire, along with the Tanzimat reform, segregation and exclusion towards Christians that started the waves of immigration to South America, in search of a better life and future.
 Many Lebanese intellectuals who could not publish in the old Arab world, found an outlet of freedom of expression in South America.

 The reasons for immigrating to South America were the large Catholic population.
 Then as is today Christians are the majority in the continent, making it easy for Lebanese who were mainly Maronites, to find their place.
 As civil wars and conflicts subsided, there was a greater need for wealth and skilled working people.
 As it turned out, South America was a perfect hub for the diaspora to create flourishing communities.
 During the Lebanese civil war, more Lebanese chose to move to South America, creating a new future among the existing Lebanese community.
 In South America they are about 15 million of Lebanese descent, about half of them live in Brazil.

-Notable names

-Fuad Char

-Fuad Char, is a Colombian businessman and politician who served as Governor of Atlántico from 1984 to 1987, as Minister of Economic Development from 1987 to 1988 under President Virgilio Barco, and later as Colombian Ambassador to Portugal from 2008 to 2009 under President Álvaro Uribe.
-Char also served as a Senator of Colombia three times, being one of the highest-ranking.

-Fernando Haddad

-Fernando Haddad, is a Brazilian scholar, lawyer and politician who has served as the Brazilian Minister of Finance since 1 January 2023.
-He was previously the mayor of São Paulo from 2013 to 2017 and the Brazilian minister of education from 2005 to 2012.

-Nayib Bukele

-Nayib Bukele, is a Salvadoran politician and businessman who has served as the 81st president of El Salvador since 2019.